EnokiUN/EnokiUN/README.md

 You can find more information about me over on my [website](https://ensite-ad7.pages.dev/), here are some main points however:

-- I am always up for working on new projects, be it comissions, team projects, random ideas ranging from genius to plain stupid and so on.
+- I am always up for working on new projects, be it commissions, team projects, random ideas ranging from genius to plain stupid and so on.
 - I dabble with everything from relatively low level OS-dev to APIs, frontend, ML and everything in between, I find it really fun.
 - I generally find more challenging projects fun which is why you'll always find me trying to tackle new things I'm not all that familliar with.